eyedeekay/sam-forwarder/README.md

 But I need to learn more about capabilities before I make that part of the thing.

+Some kind of reverse-proxy or filter is also an obvious choice.

 I've only enabled the use of a subset of the i2cp and tunnel configuration options, the ones I use the most and for no other real reason assume other people use the most.
 They're pretty easy to add, it's just boring. *If you*